How to Achieve Level 5 Maturity for QA and Testing Process

 Level 1 (Initial) – Ad-Hoc: Unplanned, Unsystematic, and Inconsistent

-As the word “Ad-Hoc” states: unplanned, unprepared, at this level, the significance is not given to planning, following processes, guidelines, and standards.
+As the word “Ad-Hoc” states: unplanned, and unprepared, at this level, the significance is not given to planning, following processes, guidelines, and standards.

 There is no standardized & consistent way of doing any task.
-The only thing which is important at this level is meeting the timelines, irrespective of the quality of the end product and deliverables.
+The only thing that is important at this level is meeting the timelines, irrespective of the quality of the end product and deliverables.
 As there are no pre-defined standards and processes, the same task is done in different ways by different people.

 This becomes even more unsystematic and inconsistent if the same task is done differently next time as there are no documents available in the process which can allow the process to be replicated.
-So, at this level, the process is poorly controlled, unpredictable and reactive.
+So, at this level, the process is poorly controlled, unpredictable, and reactive.

 For Example,

-QA – The example would be that in an organization although QA is one of the phases in a product life cycle, there are not any standards & no defined process, no templates for QA deliverables – test plan, test strategy, test scenarios, and test cases are not standardized.
+QA – The example would be that in an organization although QA is one of the phases in a product life cycle, there are not any standards & no defined process, and no templates for QA deliverables – test plan, test strategy, test scenarios, and test cases are not standardized.

 Even if these things are defined & documented then all the team members have their own way of doing the tasks and the process is not consistent at all.
 So, basically there is no control over QA and it’s a chaotic phase.